WayneNani/plsql-data-builder-generator/README.md

 ```

 This will generate the source for the corresponding data generator object type.
 You can change the name but by default it will be your_table_name_builder_type.
+If you want to keep the default name anyways, you can also compile the object right away with `builder_pattern_generator.generate_builder_object`.

-After you have executed the generated source code you can use the data generator by using this pattern:
+After you have executed the generated source code (or used `builder_pattern_generator.generate_builder_object`) you can use the data generator by using this pattern:

 ```sql
 begin